Imprints of primordial magnetic fields in gravitational collapse during early structure formation: The model

 \subsection{Numerical simulations}

-We use the Pencil Code \citep{PencilCodeCollaboration2021} to simulate the evolution of an initial magnetic field with a given magnetic energy spectrum during the collapse of an overdense region in space.
-Specifically, we solve Eqns.~(\ref{eq_rho})-(\ref{eq_NS}) and (\ref{eq_ind}) on a three-dimensional grid.
-The numerical domain has a size of $L^3$ and periodic boundary conditions.
-The runs presented in the main part of the paper have resolutions of $1152^3$ and $2304^3$; the dependence on numerical resolution is discussed in Appendix~\ref{sec_resolution}.
+We used the \textsc{Pencil Code} \citep{PencilCodeCollaboration2021} to simulate the evolution of an initial magnetic field with a given magnetic energy spectrum during the collapse of an overdense region in space.
+Specifically, we solved Eqs.~(\ref{eq_rho})-(\ref{eq_NS}) and (\ref{eq_ind}) on a three-dimensional (3D) grid.
+We employed the shock-dissipation scheme implemented in the \textsc{Pencil Code} to provide localized artificial diffusion in regions with strong gradients, thereby stabilizing the numerics and smoothing incipient shock structures.
+Here, the numerical domain has a size of $L^3$ and periodic boundary conditions.
+The runs presented in the main part of the paper are characterized by a resolution of $1152^3$ and $2304^3$.
+The dependence on numerical resolution is discussed in Appendix~\ref{sec_resolution}.

-The length scales and wavenumbers reported in the DNS analysis are normalized in terms of the initial Jeans radius $r_\mathrm{J,0}$ and the initial Jeans wavenumber $k_\mathrm{J,0}=2\pi/r_\mathrm{J,0}$, respectively.
-Time is normalized in terms of the initial free-fall time $t_\mathrm{ff,0}$ and velocities in terms of the sound speed $c_\mathrm{s}$.
-Finally, the magnetic field is reported in terms of the Alfv\`en velocity, which is again normalized by the sound speed $c_\mathrm{s}$.
+The length scales and wavenumbers reported in the DNS analysis are normalized in terms of the initial Jeans radius, $r_\mathrm{J,0}$, and the initial Jeans wavenumber, $k_\mathrm{J,0}=2\pi/r_\mathrm{J,0}$, respectively.
+Density is normalized to the initial mean density, $\rho_0$, with $\rho_0 = 1$.
+Time is normalized in terms of the initial free-fall time, $t_\mathrm{ff,0}$ and the velocities in terms of the sound speed, $c_\mathrm{s}$.
+Finally, the magnetic field is reported in terms of the Alfv\`en velocity, $B/\sqrt{4\pi \rho}$, which is again normalized by the sound speed, $c_\mathrm{s}$.

+Our analysis is therefore presented in dimensionless units and should be interpreted in terms of the underlying control parameters of the problem.
+While our simulations include explicit viscosity and resistivity, these coefficients are prescribed for numerical control and do not represent realistic microphysical transport coefficients.
+In particular, we do not include additional nonideal MHD effects such as ambipolar diffusion, which can weaken the coupling between gas and magnetic field in low-density environments \citep[e.g.,][]{WhitworthEtAl2025}.